chazcb/jasper-client/README.md

 Because if you are on a Mac, you should use Homebrew [http://brew.sh/](http://brew.sh/).

+### Install PortAudio
+We'll use portaudio to access the system's soundcard.

+    brew install portaudio

-### Install the Python binding for GStreamer
+### Install PyAudio

-This is what we'll use to record, compress, and play audio files.
-GStreamer requires the Quartz framework, you'll have to grab it first before installing: `brew install gst-python010 gst-plugins-good010 gst-plugins-ugly010`
+PyAudio has a convenient installer here [http://people.csail.mit.edu/hubert/pyaudio/](http://people.csail.mit.edu/hubert/pyaudio/).
+However, the installer ignores standard paths and will instead put the PyAudio python lib as well as the C bindings into the system's built-in site-packages folder.
+On 10.8, this is in `/Library/Python/2.7/site-packages`.
+Go ahead and install anyways.
+We'll use this path later when we set up our virtual environment.

 ### Install CMU Pocket Sphinx

 Pocketsphinx is what we'll be using to convert spoken word audio to text.
 It runs the conversion of speach-to-text _offline_.
 We'll be using this feature for detection of our onset phrase (defaults to "ok computer").
 Install with `brew install cmu-pocketsphinx`.

-Note: we are going to be using two gstreamer plugins from the Pocket Sphinx: 'pocketsphinx' and 'vader'.
-At compile time of CMU Pocket Sphinx, you'll need to make sure the libxml2 is available in your package path _or these plugins will silently fail to install_.
-You can check for libxml2 by running

-    pkg-config --libs libxml-2.0

-The command should result in output something like `-L/usr/local/Cellar/libxml2/2.9.1/lib -lxml2`.
-If it doesn't, take a look online for the latest way to link Homebrew's libxml2 to your package path.

 ### Using a virtual environment
 If you want to use a virtualenv for the pip installable packages (recommended), you'll need to reference your Homebrew installed site-packages in the site-packages folder of your virtual environment.
+Similarly, we'll need to reference the PyAudio installed library and bindings.
 To do this:

-1. Create a virtual environment and find the site-packages folder, then
+1. Create a virtual environment, and then
-2. Create a `homebrew.pth` path file that references Brew's site-packages folder, for instance:
+2. Create `.pth` path files that references the external site-packages:

     echo '/usr/local/lib/python2.7/site-packages' > $VIRTUAL_ENV/lib/python2.7/site-packages/homebrew.pth
+    echo '/Library/Python/2.7/site-packages' > $VIRTUAL_ENV/lib/python2.7/site-packages/sys.pth

-### Install Python packages
+### Install required Python packages
 Finally, you can run `pip install -r requirements.txt`

 ## Acknowledgements